What is defined as sensitive personal information?

 Is a social security number sensitive information?

 According to the Personal Data Regulation, the social security number is not sensitive information.
 However, the social security number belongs to a category that falls outside the GDPR categories for sensitive personal data.
 Having said this, the social security number is treated as sensitive information because the number is only used to identify a person.
 Not all countries have a personal identification number.

 The smart way to process sensitive personal information?

-If you are not sure whether you have this type of data in your systems, where it is, or how much of it you store, use Datamapper to find and track sensitive data across all your company’s storage locations.
+If you are not sure if you have this type of data in your systems, where it is, or how much of it you store, I would suggest using a Data Discovery tool like Datamapper to find it across of all your company’s data systems.